 - Manual: Affordable, simple mechanics, no electricity needed; but less convenient, especially for large or hard-to-reach blinds.

-- Motorised: Highly convenient, automated operation, better for large installations; however, higher upfront cost and reliance on power.
+- Motorised: Highly convenient, automated operation, better for large installations; higher upfront cost and reliance on power.

 Primary Types of Outdoor Blinds